PDE Certification Preparation Guide: Section 4 — Implementing observability practices and troubleshooting issues (~25% of the exam)

 💡 Additional Telemetry Objectives & Learning Guidelines

-• Cloud Profiler — Continuous Production Profiling: Research Cloud Profiler for sampling CPU time, heap allocation, and goroutine/thread contention in production workloads with low overhead (<1% CPU impact).
+- Cloud Profiler — Continuous Production Profiling: Research Cloud Profiler for sampling CPU time, heap allocation, and goroutine/thread contention in production workloads with low overhead (less than 1% CPU impact).
 Profiler agents are integrated directly into application code (Go, Java, Node.js, Python) and continuously upload flame graph data to Cloud Profiler.
 Navigate to Profiler in the console to compare flame graphs between two time periods (e.g., before and after a deployment) to identify regressions introduced by new code paths.

 4.2 Troubleshooting and analyzing issues